AvaloniaUI/avalonia-docs/docs/guides/platforms/android/setting-up-your-developer-environment-for-android.md

 # How To Set Up an Android Dev Environment

-This guide shows you how to set up your development environment for work on a mobile Android application.&#x20;
+This guide shows you how to set up your development environment for work on a mobile Android application.

 Follow these steps to install the tools you will need, using the CLI: